zio/zio-protoquill/README.md

   people.filter(p => p.name == "Joe")
 }

-> You *do not* need to import a context in ProtoQuill to make a quoation, just `io.getquill._`.
+> You *do not* need to import a context in ProtoQuill to make a quotation, just `io.getquill._`.
 Contexts are only needed for lifting.
 See the `Lifting and Lazy Lifting` section for more detail.

 run(joes)
 // TODO Get SQL